 - The ability to design a system, component or process to meet specified needs.

 - The ability to design and conduct experiments and to conduct guided research, or advanced technical activity.

 - An understanding of the need for high ethical standards in the practice of engineering, including the responsibilities of the engineering profession towards people and the environment

 - The ability to work effectively as an individual, in teams and in multidisciplinary settings, together with the capacity to undertake lifelong learning.

 - The ability to communicate effectively on specialised engineering activities with the engineering community and with society at large.

-To qualify for entry to this programme an applicant must hold a Level 8 Civil Engineering qualification or equivalent in a cognate area within the construction and built environment industry.
+To qualify for entry to this programme an applicant must hold a Level 8 Civil Engineering qualification.

 Applications will also be accepted from mature applicants who have worked at an appropriate level within the construction industry and who may gain entry by the Recognition of Prior Learning (RPL) process.

 The full 60 credit programme is completed over calendar year (September to September).

 Because the students on this programme are in employment, a blended learning delivery mode will provide the flexibility for students to attend workshops in GMIT (face-to-face) or watch recordings of the workshops at a time that suits their work schedule.
 In addition, apart from the induction workshop which is held in GMIT, all other workshops/lectures will be delivered online so that students have the option to attend the lecture live or watch the recording.
 The blended learning approach will give students some control over the location, time and place of their studies.